EXCLUSIVE: Investigators believe sex assault suspect 'could strike again'

 "It was unusually brutal - she was physically assaulted, very badly.
 She is still hospitalized," Anders said.

 The vicious sexual assault occurred at 8:33 Monday morning near 72nd Road and Kissena Boulevard in Kew Gardens Hills.
-Police discovered a 52-year-old Asian female unconscious with serious injuries to her face and her body.
+Police discovered an Asian female unconscious with serious injuries to her face and her body.

 "She has not been able to speak to us yet," says Deputy Chief Michael Baldassano.

-Note: UPDATE: Help us find Ronald Williams, this is in connection with the sexual assault that happened in the vicinity of 72nd Road and Kissena Blvd in the confines of the @NYPD107Pct in #Queens on 4/30.
-Share info. $10,000 Reward Call #800577TIPS pic.twitter.com/uBxeCUnP5O— NYPD NEWS (@NYPDnews) May 5, 2018